onflow/flow-playground-tutorials/tutorials/07-voting/README.md

 ## Setup the environment

-In this tutorial, we are introducing the [Flow CLI](https://developers.flow.com/tools/flow-cli/index), which allows us to run our code on a local blockchain emulator.
-Please follow the link and install it on your computer.
-You should now be able to call it by simply entering `flow`, which will show you a list with all commands.
+Please follow [this link](https://developers.flow.com/tools/flow-cli/install) for instructions on how to install it on your computer.
+You should now be able to call it by simply entering `flow`, which will show you a list with all possible commands.
-The CLI also contains the blockchain emulator, please take a look at the [Flow CLI subsection](https://developers.flow.com/tools/flow-cli/start-emulator) for a brief overview, more details are covered in the [ReadMe](https://github.com/onflow/flow-emulator/#readme).
+The CLI also contains the [Flow Emulator](https://developers.flow.com/tools/emulator/index), a gRPC server that implements the Flow Access API.
+Please take a look at the [Flow CLI subsection](https://developers.flow.com/tools/flow-cli/start-emulator) for a brief overview, more details are covered in the [ReadMe](https://github.com/onflow/flow-emulator/#readme).

 Once installed, please download the project in the terminal by executing `git clone git@github.com:onflow/flow-playground-tutorials.git`, and then go to the project folder: `cd tutorials/08-voting`.
-Once there, please execute this command which will create an initial configuration:
+One thing we deliberately didn't include in the repository is the project configuration, which is contained in a file called `flow.json`.
+It lists the various components involved in the deployment of your project on the blockchain: Smart contracts, user accounts, and the different network URLs.
+You can read more about it [here](https://developers.flow.com/tools/flow-cli/configuration).

+Now we generate an initial configuration by executing this command inside the project folder:

 ```console
 flow init
 ```

-Then, edit the configuration and add both the `contracts` and the `deployments` section, this is needed for the deployment of the project:
+At the moment, it only contains the default networks and a default admin user account.
+Most importantly, it is still missing information about the smart contracts that need to be deployed on the blockchain emulator.
+For this, we need to add two sections, `contracts` and `deployments`.
+The first one simply lists the relative paths to all the contracts that you want to deploy, the latter one defines which contracts you want to deploy to which accounts on which networks.
+Let's edit the configuration and add both the `contracts` and the `deployments` section, laying the ground for deployment to the local emulator:

 ```json:title=flow.json
 {